Strong winter storm to bring heavy rain and snow to Southland through Friday; Grapevine open

-The storm is expected to bring about 1.5 to 3.5 inches of rain to the Los Angeles and Ventura county valleys, with 2 to 5 inches falling over the mountains.
+The storm is expected to bring about 1.5 to 3.5 inches of rain to the Los Angeles and Ventura county valleys, with 2 to 5 inches falling over the mountains, according to the National Weather Service.

-The National Weather Service tweeted out a link to find the latest rainfall totals from the storm.
+The Weather Service tweeted out a link to find the latest rainfall totals from the storm.

 A flash flood watch that was issued Thursday night for the Los Angeles County burn areas has been allowed to expire, the Weather Service tweeted Friday morning.